 FROM WHENCE WE CAME

-This work in progress is the third chapter in a trilogy exploring the intergenerational psychological effects of migration experienced by those who traveled between Jamaica and the UK - and their descendents who would follow.
-The question of identity is intrinsically linked to notions of belonging and in this light, having a fixed, clear perception of ‘home’, is fundamental to one’s mental health and well-being.
+This work in progress is the third chapter in a trilogy exploring the intergenerational psychological effects of migration experienced by those who travelled between Jamaica and the UK - and their descendants who would follow.
+The question of identity is intrinsically linked to notions of belonging, and in this light, having a fixed, clear perception of ‘home’ is fundamental to one’s mental health and well-being.

 But what about members of diasporic communities caught between two homes and who search for a sense of belonging and connection to both?

-Yet, they would always be Jamaican even when the country they claimed belonging to no longer existed and only lived in the time capsule of memory.
+Yet, they would always be Jamaican even when the country they claimed belonging to no longer existed.